I'm 14 and I Don't Have My Period Yet. Is This Normal?

 You can also ask your mom how old she was when she got her first period.
 Girls who get their first period later than average often find that their moms or other female relatives also went through puberty later than average.

 Just because you're 14 and haven't gotten your period yet doesn't necessarily mean that anything's wrong with you.
 Some girls, though, might not be getting their first periods for other reasons.
-Sometimes girls don't get their periods because of hormone imbalances.
-Girls who are underweight or who have eating disorders such as anorexia nervosa may notice a delay in the beginning of their periods.
+Some don't get their periods because of hormone imbalances.
+Girls who are underweight or who have eating disorders may notice a delay in the start of their periods.
 Girls who are very athletic might not get their periods until they stop exercising or competing so vigorously.
-Severe stress or certain illnesses also can delay menstruation.
+Severe stress or some illnesses also can delay menstruation.

 It's also possible for a girl who has had sex to become pregnant before she gets her first period.